ChengyuRicardoDu/ChengyuRicardoDu.github.io/_pages/cv.md

 Research Experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
+* May 2023: University of Illinois Urbana-Champaign
+  * Research Assistant,Supervised by Ruoqing Zhu.
   * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

 * Fall 2015: Research Assistant
   * Github University